chrissimpkins/Crunch/README.md

 ## Install

-Feel free to kick the tires on the current development version.
-[Download the dmg installer](https://github.com/chrissimpkins/Crunch/releases/download/v0.9.0-dev-2/Crunch-Installer.dmg), click it, and drag the Crunch icon to your Applications directory.
+Want to kick the tires?
+[Download the dmg installer](https://github.com/chrissimpkins/Crunch/releases/download/v0.9.0/Crunch-Installer.dmg), click it, and drag the Crunch icon to your Applications directory.

 ## Contents